-When an employee leaves your business, you don’t lose just their productivity—you lose all of the institutional knowledge that the employee gained during their time at your company.
+When an employee leaves your business, you don’t lose just the daily positive impact they have – your business is also at risk of losing all the institutional knowledge that they gained during their tenure.
 Even if your employee gives two weeks’ notice, it’s difficult to transfer all of their knowledge during a transition period.
 Many businesses fail to recognize what they’ve lost until an employee is gone.

 If you’re managing a team, it seems as though this loss is inevitable.
 But as a leader, it’s your duty to capture this information long before an employee leaves your company.
 This ensures that your business is more efficient and resilient as employees come and go.